nicolasdao/google-cloud-bucket/README.md

 storage.insert(someObject, 'your-bucket/a-path/filename.json') // insert an object into a bucket 'a-path/filename.json' does not need to exist
 	.then(() => storage.get('your-bucket/a-path/filename.json')) // retrieve that new object
 	.then(res => console.log(JSON.stringify(res, null, ' ')))
-// OR YOu CAN ALSO USE THIS API STYLE storage.bucket('your-bucket').object('a-path/filename.json').insert(someObject)

 // ADDING A HTML PAGE WITH PUBLIC ACCESS (warning: Your service account must have the 'roles/storage.objectAdmin' role) const html = `